vlifesystems/financialoptomist.com/content/articles/2018-10-18-boosting-our-finances-with-overtime.md

 ## How Does Overtime Add-Up?

-If we look at the effect of various amounts of overtime over different time-periods we can start to see the effect it can have on our personal finances.
-For the table below we'll assume we are paid at £8/hr and work 48 weeks a year.
+If we look at the effect of various amounts of overtime, before tax and NI, over different time-periods we can start to see the effect it can have on our personal finances.
+For the table below we'll assume we are paid at £8/hr.

 <table class="table table-bordered hand-written">
   <tr>